jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

     (5, 6, 7, 8, 9)

-You can use this two quickly sort two lists while keeping them in sync.
+You can use this to quickly sort two lists while keeping them in sync.

 ```python